Skip to main content

 Click on any asset for more asset details.

-Taking Action on vulnerabilities and assets detected by Veracode SAST
+Taking Action on vulnerabilities and assets detected by Veracode

 1. Go to the Vulnerabilities pr Assets Page.

-2. Use the Filter to filter vulnerabilities by the Veracode SAST connector and display all synced vulnerabilities/assets along with their associated assets/vulnerabilities.
+2. Use the Filter to filter vulnerabilities by the Veracode connector and display all synced vulnerabilities/assets along with their associated assets/vulnerabilities.

 4. Click on Take Action to proceed with remediation or further actions.

-Automating remediation actions on vulnerabilities detected by Veracode SAST
+Automating remediation actions on vulnerabilities detected by Veracode

 Use Vulcan Playbooks to create automation and remediate vulnerabilities at scale.

-The Vulcan Platform integrates with Veracode SAST through API to pull relevant vulnerabilities and assets data and map it into the Vulcan Platform pages and fields.
+The Vulcan Platform integrates with Veracode through API to pull relevant vulnerabilities and assets data and map it into the Vulcan Platform pages and fields.

 Code project fields mapping

-Veracode SAST field
+Veracode UI field

 Vulcan field